dev2lead/uppersafe-osfw/README.md

 ## Configuration

-It is possible to customize the behaviour of the firewall by copying the default `config.default.yml` file and editing your own `config.yml` file.
+It is possible to customize the behaviour of the firewall by copying the default `config.default.yml` file and editing your own `config.yml` file:

+    cp config.default.yml config.yml && chmod 600 config.yml

 ### DNS service